April 29, 2026

 The worst part of depression is not always the depression.

-That is the part Cinnamon takes aim at in this solocast, and she does not handle it gently.
-She says it plainly.
 Depression is cyclical.
-It does not need your permission, a catastrophe, or a clear reason to show up.
+It doesn't need your permission, a catastrophe, or a clear reason to show up.
 It rarely knocks.
 It mostly just kicks in the door.

 That matters, because a lot of people are walking around with the wrong interpretation of what a depressive episode means.
 They think it means they failed.
 They think it means they lost their progress.
 They think it means all the therapy, meds, routines, and coping skills should have prevented this if they were really "working."

-But Cinnamon says something important here.
 Those things are protective.
-They are not always preventative.
+They're not always preventative.

 Depression coming back does not mean you did something wrong

-This episode starts with a listener question from someone who had been managing depression successfully for over two years and still found themselves back in it.
-Cinnamon’s response is immediate.
-You did not do anything wrong.
+This episode started with a listener question from someone who had been managing depression successfully for over two years and still found themselves back in it.
+My response was immediate: You did not do anything wrong.
 You did not fail.
 You did not forget how to cope, and you did not lose all your progress.

-That is more than comforting language.
-It is a correction.
+That's more than comforting language.
+It's a correction.

 It also gives people a fighting chance.
-Because if you think depression returning means you are broken, shame gets layered right on top of the episode.
+Because if you think depression returning means you're broken, shame gets layered right on top of the episode.
 And shame never makes anything easier.

-One of the clearest parts of this solocast is Cinnamon’s explanation of what happens when depression hits.
-She says the nervous system goes offline in a literal, biological way.
-The logical part of your brain, the part that remembers coping skills, perspective, and hope, goes radio silent.
-It is like someone locked the filing cabinet where all your tools are stored.
-You did not lose them.
-You just cannot access them right now.
+One of the things I wanted to make really clear in this solocast is what happens when depression hits.
+Your nervous system goes offline in a literal, biological way.
+The logical part of your brain—the part that remembers coping skills, perspective, and hope—goes radio silent.
+It's like someone locked the filing cabinet where all your tools are stored.
+You didn't lose them.
+You just can't access them right now.

 Because when people are depressed, they often judge themselves for not doing things that were easy yesterday.
 Showering feels impossible.
 Brushing your teeth feels absurdly hard.
 Sending one text feels like climbing a mountain.
-Cinnamon says that is not weakness.
-It is physiology, and it is temporary even when it does not feel temporary.
+That's not weakness.
+It's physiology, and it's temporary even when it doesn't feel temporary.

-That truth matters especially for first responders, because they are trained to push through chaos and function under pressure.
-Cinnamon says it directly to them.
-Depression does not care about your toughness.
-You do not outwork it, outmuscle it, or outdrink it.
-You treat it like a medical condition because that is what it is.
+That truth matters especially for first responders, because you're trained to push through chaos and function under pressure.
+I'm saying this directly to you: Depression doesn't care about your toughness.
+You don't outwork it, outmuscle it, or outdrink it.
+You treat it like a medical condition because that's what it is.

 Healing is not never struggling again